thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/beings/merpeople/merrow.md

 ---
+collection: Harrypedia
-title: "Merpeople - Merrows"
+title: Merpeople - Merrows
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 The Merrow, from Ireland, seem to be more closely related to the traditional